jedcn/there-and-back-again/README.md

 This block of code will contain the entire contents of `config.json`.

-You should check both files into version control
+You should check both files into version control.

 ## Updates to your config file